The Role of Stress Testing in the Older Athlete

 - Sarma S, Levine BD.
 Beyond the Bruce protocol: advanced exercise testing for the sports cardiologist.
 Cardiol Clin 2016;34:603-8.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, SCD/Ventricular Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound, Exercise, Hypertension, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Interventions and Coronary Artery Disease, Interventions and Imaging, Echocardiography/Ultrasound, Exercise, Hypertension, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Exercise Test, Coronary Artery Disease, Athletes, Risk Factors, Hypertrophy, Left Ventricular, Cardiovascular Diseases, Plaque, Atherosclerotic, Bayes Theorem, Diagnostic Tests, Routine, Electrocardiography, Death, Sudden, Cardiac, Risk Assessment, Exercise, Echocardiography, Atherosclerosis, Hypertension, Risk Reduction Behavior, Myocardial Infarction, Registries, Heart Arrest, Induced, Diabetes Mellitus, Obesity, Sports